jdb45/lmn/README.md

 (PC users, follow directions here. http://www.computerhope.com/issues/ch000549.htm.
 Mac & Linux users can edit ~/.bash_profile and add a new line `export POSTGRES_LMNOP_USER_PASSWORD=yourpassword` or use your own prefered method to set an environment variable).

-(Mac users may need to run these commands; these one time
+(Mac users may need to run these commands; these one time; replace 9.5 with your version of PostGreSQL, if it's different

 `sudo ln -s /Library/PosgreSQL/9.5/lib/libssl.1.0.0.dylib /usr/local/lib
 sudo ln -s /Library/PosgreSQL/9.5/lib/libcrypto.1.0.0.dylib /usr/local/lib`

-And this when you start a new shell; or set it permanently in .bash_profile `export DYLD_FALLBACK_LIBRARY_PATH=/Library/PostgreSQL/9.5/lib:$DYLD_LIBRARY_PATH` )
+And this when you start a new shell; or set it permanently in .bash_profile, again replace 9.5 with your version if different.
+`export DYLD_FALLBACK_LIBRARY_PATH=/Library/PostgreSQL/9.5/lib:$DYLD_LIBRARY_PATH`
+)